RenderKit/oidn/doc/api.md

 Instead of using the built-in trained models for filtering, it is also possible to specify user-trained models at runtime.
-This can be achieved by passing the model *weights* blob produced by the training tool.
+This can be achieved by passing the model *weights* blob corresponding to the specified set of features and other filter parameters, produced by the included training tool.
+See Section [Training] for details.

 ### RTLightmap